 When developing a PGD for a medicine, it is important to determine whether the medicine has any RMM associated with the licence.

 In accordance with NICE guidance, medicines needing frequent dosage adjustments or frequent or complex monitoring, should not be included in a PGD.
 In line with this, a medicine with RMM for close monitoring and supervision of patients may not be suitable for inclusion in a PGD.

 If a decision is taken to include a medicine with RMM in a PGD, the requirements of the RMM must be included in the PGD.
 As well as routine reference to the important particulars of the SmPC and PIL, the relevant sections of the PGD template should make specific reference to the key points of the RMM where applicable.
 If RMM have been developed specifically for patients, the PGD should include instructions to give verbal information to the patient on the important risks described in the RMM, as well as the provision of any written RMM for the patient to take away (along with the PIL), and where additional information may be found.
 If the RMM includes a checklist for prescribers, the use of the checklist should also be incorporated into the PGD.

 Please also refer to the ‘Quality PGDs – 7 steps to success’ for support before and during the stages of developing and authorising PGDs. https://www.sps.nhs.uk/articles/quality-pgds-7-steps-to-success/

-Further details of medications with associated RMM can be found at https://www.medicines.org.uk/emc/rmm-directory – please note this may not be a comprehensive list of all medications with RMM.
+Further details of medications with associated RMM can be found on the MHRA website and at https://www.medicines.org.uk/emc/rmm-directory – please note this may not be a comprehensive list of all medications with RMM.